Schools

 Students learn why and how German immigrants travelled to Melbourne and the steps they took to build and farm the land.

-Special focus is given to History and Geography, identifying examples of continuity and change in family life by comparing past and present.
+Special focus is given to comparing past and present, identifying examples of continuity and change in family life by exploring objects inside the homestead.